 Though subsequently listed, the church was ignored by Pevsner, reflecting a lack of interest in architecture of its period, and the requirement of the planning authority for efforts to find an alternative use produced no result.
 In 2005 it was on offer to anyone who would do the repairs, estimated at £3 million (SPAB: Buildings of Historical Interest in Need of Repair and for Sale, no 145 (Spring 2005) etc), but no viable scheme emerged and the church still stands empty, boarded up and damp-streaked, a sorry sight.
 There were more recently plans for conversion into flats with, as with the proposal of 2003, the retention unchanged of the Chapel of Remembrance only, but the continued decay of the structure has made such plans unrealistic and a decision was taken in principle to demolish the church, including the undercroft.
 However, the Twentieth Century Society, in the hope of interesting the Tate Gallery in the preservation of the murals by Feibusch (see below) secured a reprieve in 2014 (Chichester Diocese: Reports to Diocesan Synod, 2014).
-This seems to have had little success and, most recently, in 2017 the Church Commissioners were reported (Eastbourne Herald 24 November 2017) the current intention is to demolish the church in September 2019 and to sell the site.
+This seems to have had little success and, following a decision of the Church Commissioners in 2017 (Eastbourne Herald 24 November 2017) the current intention is to demolish the church in September 2019 and to sell the site.
 The delay is intended to allow the Feibusch murals to be rescued at a cost estimated at £375,000. but it is to be feared that efforts to raise the funds will have been complicated by the current Covid pandemic.
 Details of campaign may be found at https://www.martyrs.gallery/savethemural/.